turingschool-examples/romcom/README.md

 - Expanded knowledge of inner workings of the DOM by manipulating HTML and CSS elements using Javascript
 - Time management
 - Created methods for user interaction and customization
-- Honored and upheld our teams DTR
+- Honored and upheld our team DTR